All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Limited long-term human data: Most safety data comes from short-duration studies.
 Long-term safety profiles in humans remain under investigation.

 • Theoretical concern with angiogenesis: Because TB-500 promotes blood vessel growth, individuals with a history of cancer should exercise caution and consult a physician.
-There is no direct evidence that TB-500 promotes tumor growth, but the theoretical risk warrants discussion.
+There's no direct evidence that TB-500 promotes tumor growth, but the theoretical risk warrants discussion.

 • Quality and sourcing matter: Peptides obtained from unregulated sources may contain impurities, incorrect dosages, or degraded compounds.
 Physician-supervised protocols with pharmacy-grade peptides mitigate this risk.

-• Not FDA-approved: TB-500 is not currently FDA-approved for any medical indication.
+• Not FDA-approved: TB-500 isn't currently FDA-approved for any medical indication.
 Its use falls under clinical investigation and physician-directed protocols.

 Common reported side effects in anecdotal use include temporary lethargy, mild headache, and localized irritation at the injection site.
 Serious adverse events have been rare in published literature.

-• Medical evaluation: Every patient receives a comprehensive health assessment before any peptide is prescribed.
+• Medical evaluation: Every patient receives a thorough health assessment before any peptide is prescribed.

 • Pharmacy-grade compounds: Peptides are sourced from licensed compounding pharmacies that adhere to strict quality standards.